 We will achieve this by:

-- Acting as consultants to organisations who wish to improve their intentional peer support within their organisational system or on behalf of the community
+- Acting as consultants to organisations who wish to improve their intentional peer support

 - Establishing self-sustaining community based Intentional Peer Support Groups (IPSG)

 - Training volunteers and coaches in Intentional Peer Support

 - Working directly with individuals on bespoke projects